NVIDIA/TensorRT/samples/sampleNonZeroPlugin/README.md

 outputs[1].nbDims = 0;
 ```

-The `NonZeroPlugin` can also be configured to emit the non-zero indices in a column-major fashion through the `rowMajor` plugin attribute, by setting it to `0`.
+The `NonZeroPlugin` can also be configured to emit the non-zero indices in a column-order fashion through the `rowOrder` plugin attribute, by setting it to `0`.
 In this case, the first output of the plugin will have shape $2 \times K$, and the output shape specification must be adjusted accordingly.

 ### Creating network and building the engine